katsmith133/glwagner.github.io/index.md

 the rate at which the deep ocean changes, I want to explain *why* the deep ocean changes the way it does.

+I've recently submitted a [manuscript][] to Geophysical Research Letters on a newly-identified process called 'Squeeze dispersion' that affects the deep mixing of carbon and heat.

 Click around to learn more about [me][], [what I do][], read my [curriculum vitae][], or email me at `wagner.greg@gmail.com`.